 10. Award nominations

-These expose your show to not only the other nominees but to voters and readers who scan the list to see what podcasts are competing for a certain award.
-Before you know it they’re checking you out to hear why your show is a contender.
+These expose your podcast to not only the other nominees but to voters and readers who scan the list to see what podcasts are competing for a certain award.
+Before you know it they’re checking you out to hear why your podcast is a contender.

 11. Provide a roadmap for your guests to promote